-As the provider of services to children and young people in care, RWT is responsible for completing initial and review health assessments for those children and young people who are placed in Wolverhampton and up to 50 miles distant.
-We have a responsibility to offer CYPiC training to all staff undertaking review health assessments within the trust and provide professional advice in regards to children and young people in care in line with local procedures and national guidance.
-We provide a quarterly and annual report alongside regular assurance through the Dashboard to the CCG.
+As the provider of services to children and young people in care the CYPiC Service within RWT is responsible for completing initial and review health assessments for those children and young people who are placed in Wolverhampton and within a 50-mile radius of Wolverhampton.
+The CYPiC service have a responsibility to offer CYPIC training to all staff undertaking review health assessments within the trust and provide professional advice regarding children and young people in care in line with local procedures and national guidance.
+The CYPiC service provide a quarterly and annual report alongside regular assurance through the Dashboard to the ICB.